isabella232/net-two-factor-auth/Part 4- Number verification - Build your own Authenticator app with Sinch and OTP-Sharp.md

 ## More ideas to improve the experience
 - Send an push to the phone when there is a auth request from the website.
 - Implement functionality to prompt both website and mobile that a wrong token was generated.
+- Add BLE support so its will login automatically when the phone is close to the computer.